smallstep/certificates/docs/distribution.md

 `-rc*` suffix. e.g. `v1.0.2-rc` or `v1.0.2-rc.4`

-1. Find the most recent tag.
+1. **Commit all changes.**

+    Make sure that the local checkout is up to date with the remote origin and that all local changes have been pushed.

     ```
+    git pull --rebase origin master
+    git push
+    ```

+2. **Tag it!**

+    1. **Find the most recent tag.**

+        ```
         git fetch --tags
         git tag
         ```

         The new tag needs to be the logical successor of the most recent existing tag.
-    See [versioning](./README.md#versioning) section for more information on version numbers.
+        See [versioning](#versioning) section for more information on version numbers.

-2. Select the next tag (but don't actually tag anything yet!!).
+    2. **Select the next tag (but don't actually tag anything yet!!).**

         Is the new release a *release candidate* or a *standard release*?

         1. Release Candidate

             If the most recent tag is a standard release, say `v1.0.2`, then the version of the next release candidate should be `v1.0.3-rc.1`.
 If the most recent tag is a release candidate, say `v1.0.2-rc.3`, then the version of the next release candidate should be `v1.0.2-rc.4`.

         2. Standard Release

             If the most recent tag is a standard release, say `v1.0.2`, then the version of the next standard release should be `v1.0.3`.
 If the most recent tag is a release candidate, say `v1.0.2-rc.3`, then the version of the next standard release should be `v1.0.3`.

-3. Update the remote origin with your commits.

-    Make sure that the local checkout is up to date with with the remote origin and that all local changes have been pushed.
+    3. **Create a local tag.**

         ```
-    git pull --rebase origin master
-    git push
-    ```

-4. Create a local tag.

-    ```
         git tag v1.0.3   # standard release
         ...or
         git tag v1.0.3-rc.1  # release candidate
         ```

-5. Push the new tag to the remote origin.
+    4. **Push the new tag to the remote origin.**

         ```
         git push origin tag v1.0.3   # standard release
         ...or
         git push origin tag v1.0.3-rc.1  # release candidate
         ```

 6. Check the build status at [Travis-CI](https://travis-ci.com/smallstep/certificates/builds/).